Paappan: Production

 On 14 February 2021, Suresh Gopi announced that he will be teaming up with director Joshiy for his 252nd venture.
 Writer RJ Shaan, cinematographer Ajay David Kachappilly and composer Jakes Bejoy were also reported to be part of the film.
 The official title Paappan was announced with a poster on the following day.
 According to the writer, it is a family-oriented film.

 Nyla Usha was reported to play the female lead.
 Sunny Wayne, Neeta Pillai, Gokul Suresh, Kaniha and Asha Sharath were also signed to be part of the film.
-The film marks the first time on-screen collaboration of Suresh Gopi and son Gokul Suresh.
+The film marks the first time on-screen collaboration of Suresh and son Gokul.
 The cast additions included Chandhunadh, Vijayaraghavan, Tini Tom and Shammi Thilakan.
 Jewel Mary was reported to make a cameo appearance in the film.
 Actress Dayyana Hameed confirmed her inclusion in the film, stating that she will play the role of a contemporary dancer.
-Kaniha plays Gopi's Sister in the film.
+Kaniha plays Suresh Gopi's character's sister in the film.

 Principal photography began on 5 March 2021 in Kanjirappally.
-The same day, Gopi shared an image of his character with a salt and pepper look.
-On 10 March 2021, Gopi was hospitalized after being infected with pneumonia while shooting.
+The same day, Suresh Gopi shared an image of his character with a salt and pepper look.
+On 10 March 2021, Suresh was hospitalized after being infected with pneumonia while shooting.
 On his discharge, he was asked to contest as the NDA candidate in the 2021 Kerala Legislative Assembly election from Thrissur and began campaigning.
 He rejoined the sets of the film post elections.